-An interesting observation about this later news story is that the author wrote to the scientist mentioned in the news article, and provided him with reasons why there is a connection between sleep apnea and nighttime heart attack, so the scientist would know his speculations were correct.
+It is interesting that this news story was released after the author of this blog wrote to the scientist and provided him with reasons why there is a connection between sleep apnea and nighttime heart attack, so the scientist would know his speculations were correct.

 After writing that message to the scientist, a week later that scientist is asking for more studies to be done on the link between heart attack and sleep apnea.